Dog food: Semi-moist

 Semi-moist dog food is packaged in vacuum-sealed pouches or packets.
 It contains about 20-45% water by weight, making it more expensive per energy calorie than dry food.

 Most semi-moist food does not require refrigeration.
 They are lightly cooked and then quickly sealed in a vacuum package.
 This type of dog food is extremely vulnerable to spoiling if not kept at a cool temperature and has a shelf life of 2–4 months, unopened.

 Dehydrated and freeze-dried

 Dehydrated or freeze-dried meals come in raw and cooked forms.
 Products are usually air-dried or frozen, then dehydrated (freeze-dried) to reduce moisture to the level where bacterial growths are inhibited.
-The appearance is very similar to dry dog nuts.
+The appearance is very similar to dry dog pellets.
 The typical feeding methods include adding warm water before serving.
 There is some concern of nutrients, such as vitamins, being lost during the dehydration process.

 Specialty small batches sold through specialty or online stores generally consist of some form of cooked meat, ground bone, pureed vegetables, taurine supplements, and other multivitamin supplements.
 Some pet owners use human vitamin supplements, and others use vitamin supplements specifically engineered for dogs.